 What Is Litecoin?

-Lee viewed Bitcoin as a digital form of gold – a store of value or as an asset for long-term investments.
-He wanted to create the next digital form of silver, a crypto coin that could be used to pay for low-value everyday purchases.
+Lee believed that Bitcoin had steered away from its original intended purpose to become more of a store of value or, asset for long-term investments.
+He wanted to create a crypto coin that could truly be used to pay for low-value everyday purchases.
 The Litecoin Network went live in the autumn of 2011, operating as a fork of the Bitcoin core client.

 Another of Lee’s primary goals with Litecoin was to create a cryptocurrency that would minimise the time it takes to confirm new blocks from ten minutes to two-and-a-half minutes, allowing for a greater volume of transactions.
 Today, every two-and-a-half minutes, a Litecoin block is mined, generating 25 new Litecoin coins.
 Up to 14,400 new Litecoin coins are in circulation at the end of each day.